rsanchez/eecli/README.md

 ```

 When you have [Sync Snippets](https://github.com/rsanchez/sync_snippets) installed and configured, this command will delete the snippet file as well.

-When you have [Sync Snippets](https://github.com/rsanchez/sync_snippets) installed and configured, this command will delete the global variable file as well.

 ### Delete Template(s)